Narcissistic Personality Disorder: Re-Imagining Treatment

 • Is preoccupied with fantasies of success, power, beauty, intelligence or ideal romance

-• Believes he or she is special and can only be understood by other special people or institutions
+• Believes he or she is unique and can only be understood by other special people or institutions

 • Requires constant attention and admiration from others

 • Takes advantage of others to reach his or her own goals